AlaSQL/alasql/README.md

 You can try this example [in jsFiddle](http://jsfiddle.net/ezy7rhhd/2).

-### Alasql as a WebWorker
+### AlaSQL as a WebWorker

-Alasql can work as a webworker.
-Include alasql-worker.js and that is it: Alasql will work as a webworker.
+AlaSQL can work as a webworker.
+Include alasql-worker.js and that is it: AlaSQL will work as a webworker.

 ```html
     <script src="alasql-worker.min.js"></script>